China on Great Silk Road

-Birth of Great Silk Road - Ancient China
+Birth of the Silk Road - Ancient China

 Over several centuries the Silk Road had been forming from small caravan roads, connecting different cities in the territory of China and Central Asia, which, in course of time, developed into a whole trade caravan road with its branches, leading to different states of the East and West.